Dynamic graph and polynomial chaos based models for contact tracing data analysis and optimal testing prescription: Uncertainty Control

 \subsection{Optimal testing prescription}

-One of the main challenges related to the COVID-19 pandemic has been the issue of prescribing testing optimally given limited testing resources.
+One of the main challenges related to pandemics has been the issue of prescribing testing optimally given limited testing resources.
 The aPCE approach described above helps us quantify uncertainty, and using the posterior statistics, we can prescribe optimal testing to control/mitigate the uncertainty.

-Suppose the probability associated with each state $y_t$ be denoted by a $2^{nd}$ moment construct accounting for both the mean probability $\mu_t$ and the variance $\sigma_t$, representing the state uncertainty, i.e. $y_t \sim \mathcal{N} \{\mu_t, \sigma_t I \}$.
+Suppose the probability associated with each state $\vy_t$ be denoted by a $2^{nd}$ moment construct accounting for both the mean probability $\mu_t$ and the variance $\sigma_t$, representing the state uncertainty, i.e. $\vy_t \sim \mathcal{N} \{\mu_t, \sigma_t I \}$.
 Our goal would be to figure out what is the best testing paradigm in the next time step, so as to (a) minimize the risk of infection propagation, while also (b) minimize the uncertainty associated with the state, and (c) account for the limited testing budget.
-Let, $w_t \in \mathbb{R}_+^n$ denote the recommended testing assignment for the time step $t$.
+Let, $\vw_t \in \mathbb{R}_+^n$ denote the recommended testing assignment for the time step $t$.
 Then, we propose to solve the following test allocation problem:

-where function $U(\cdot)$ represents the posterior uncertainty (measured using the posterior of variance $\hat{\sigma}_t$ computed using PCE) associated with performing tests per $d_t$, and function $D(\cdot)$ captures the degree in which testing should be performed to those who are in the highest risk of being infected (a form of bias-variance balance), with $a(\cdot)$ is a distance measure that quantify the discrepancy between infected symptomatic and asymptomatic individual.
-The $\ell_1$ regularization is used to control the sparsity of $w_t$, i..e, the number of tests to be performed at time $t$, based on the testing budget available. $\ell_0$ (quasi) norm cardinality constraint can also be used for a bounded test budget, say $\|w_t\|_0\leq k_t$, where $k_t$ is the maximum number of tests available at time $t$ \cite{van2009probing}.
+where function $U(\cdot)$ represents the posterior uncertainty (measured using the posterior of variance $\hat{\sigma}_t$ computed using PCE) associated with performing tests per $\vd_t$, and function $D(\cdot)$ captures the degree in which testing should be performed to those who are in the highest risk of being infected (a form of bias-variance balance), with $A(\cdot)$ is an acquisition function that quantify the discrepancy between infected symptomatic and asymptomatic individual.
+The posterior mean $\hat{\mu}$ and variance $\hat{\sigma}$ are computed using the PCE estimate.
+The $\ell_1$ regularization is used to control the sparsity of $\vw_t$, i..e, the number of tests to be performed at time $t$, based on the testing budget available. $\ell_0$ (quasi) norm cardinality constraint can also be used for a bounded test budget, say $\|\vw_t\|_0\leq k_t$, where $k_t$ is the maximum number of tests available at time $t$ \cite{van2009probing}.
 We can also split the problem into two separate minimization problems in order to assign predefined budget to the two criteria (risk and uncertainty).
+In our simulation experiments, Euclidean norm error function was used for posterior uncertainty $U(\vw_t, \hat{\sigma_t}) = \|\vw_t - \hat{\sigma_t}\|_2$, the upper confidence bound $A(\hat{\mu_t},\hat{\sigma_t}) = |\hat{\mu_t}- \beta\hat{\sigma_t}|$ was used as the acquisition function, and the distance measure was $D(\vw_t,a(\hat{\mu_t},\hat{\sigma_t}),\vd_t) = \| \vw_t - a(\hat{\mu_t},\hat{\sigma_t}) \odot (1 - \vd_t)\|_2$.